AztecProtocol/docs-2/docs/pages/aztec-nr/framework-description/contract-structure.md

 Additionally, contracts can also define `internal` functions, which cannot be called by other contracts (like any `internal` Solidity function).
 These exist to help organize the user's code, reuse functionality, etc.

-// show an internal fn being called from one or two external ones. this feature is not yet complete in aztecnr
+// show an internal fn being called from one or two external ones. this feature is not yet complete in Aztec.nr

 ### Current Limitations